 The evolutionary origin of antler regeneration

 Antlers are unique among mammal structures in their ability to be regularly dead (exposing the bare bone), dropped (antler casting) and regenerated in an annual cycle closely linked to the seasonal changes of plasma testosterone levels (Bubenik 1990b; Lincoln 1992).
 It has been a long debate if antlered deer shared a last common horned ancestor with other crown ruminants or evolved independently from a hornless ancestor.
 Early Miocene protoantlers have been a matter of such discussion, being interpreted either as lifelong protuberances, facultative perennial appendages, deciduous antler-like appendages, or early antlers.
 Hypotheses about early antler deciduousness have been stimulated by bone histological studies —based on radiographs, thin sections and CT-scans— for some of these protoantlers (Bubenik 1990a; Vislobokova and Godina 1993; Rössner 1995; Azanza and Ginsburg 1997; Azanza et al. 2011; Rössner et al. 2021), but only a few specimens of the oldest representatives are available.
-Interestingly, the new appendages here reported have the potential to shed light on the obscure evolutionary origin of antler regeneration.
+Interestingly, the new appendages here reported have the potential to shed light on the obscure evolutionary origin of the antler cycle in which the regeneration process is involved.

 The most common morpho-functional hypothesis to explain antler deciduousness is based on their functionality as both display organs and weapons for intraspecific combat.
 Interestingly, the function as weapons occurs once the tissues are lifeless and the antler becomes bare bone, because velveted antlers are very sensitive (Goss 1983), and also because the mechanical properties of dry antlers that allow them to be used as weapons—drying takes place after the velvet shed— are superior to those of wet bone (Currey et al. 2009).
 Some studies emphasised the difficulties in maintain stable the junction between living and dead tissues, as the body does not normally tolerate dead structures.
 When the dead antler is not cast (for instance, when casting is prevented by hormonal treatment, Kierdorf and Kierdorf 2012), the junction between the living pedicle and the dead antler bone can down the pedicle (the “die-back” process in Lincoln 1992) and, eventually, into the skull which is fatal (Kierdorf and Kierdorf 2012).
 This hypothesis alone does not explain why the antlers experience a re-grow.
 Another hypothesis refers to the need of maintaining antler functionality in the frequent case that they are broken or damaged when used in male to male disputes and fighting during the rutting period.
 Since no repair is possible to dead structures, annual replacement of dead antlers by a new set of living ones could be the better solution to ensure that the antlers are completely functional as weapons in each rutting period (Landete-Castillejos et al. 2019).